-The County's revenues have remained strong even though the tax rates have been significantly reduced for real estate and have accommodated continued growth in population and school enrollment.
+The County's revenues have remained strong and have accommodated continued growth in population and school enrollment.
 A few indicators of financial condition are presented in Table 3.
 More detailed financial information is available in the Comprehensive Annual Financial Report (CAFR) and the FITNIS, or Financial Trends Report, available from the Finance Department.

 One key financial factor is the amount of funds unexpended and available to finance future operations or to provide for unforeseen expenditures.
 There are restrictions on all of these funds except the undesignated fund balance.
-The County's FY 06 undesignated general fund balance has increased significantly to 7.5% as a percent of general fund revenues.
+The County's FY 07 undesignated general fund balance has increased significantly to 7.5% as a percent of general fund revenues.